mynksh/Cowin-alert/README.md

 ![last-commit](https://img.shields.io/github/last-commit/mynksh/cowin-alert?style=for-the-badge)

-# Cowin-alert For Any Location
+#  Covid-19 Vaccine slots avaialibity across India
+## Cowin-alert

 This is custom bot script which will alert you on telegram bot if there is any vaccine slot available in provided area.
 You customise it to filer as you need.